-The undersigned represent that they are the parents or legal l guardian of , a minor, and hereby consent to said minor's participation in a field trip of by members of the of Hamburg Community Schools to which said trip is to be supervised by the e · The undersigned further states that they thereby release the executors and assigns, from liability for any and all injuries sustained or received by the aforesaid minor and arising ou further states that in the event of a medical emergency duri authorized to obtain all medical care and treatment for said named supervisors shall be deemed necessary, including but hospitalization.
-The undersigned further agree to indemnificant all expense arising of said medical care and treatment reduced. s, losses and damages to person and proper at of and in connection with the said trip.
-In ting the period of said trip, the said above so I minor which in the sole judgment and dis- aut not limited to, surgery, anesthesia, bloo- fy the said supervisors and save them harm erty which may be The undersigned sponsors are hereby scretion of the above d transfusion and Parent/Guardian Signature Sponsor's Signature Principal's Signature -
+The undersigned represent that they are the parents or legal guardian of , a minor, and hereby consent to said minor's participation in a field trip of n by members of the of Hamburg Community Schools to which said trip is to be supervised by the

+The undersigned further states that they thereby release the said school and the parents, their heirs, administrators, executors and assigns, from liability for any and all injuries, losses and damages to person and property which may be sustained or received by the aforesaid minor and arising out of and in connection with the said trip.
+The undersigned further states that in the event of a medical emergency during the period of said trip, the said above sponsors are hereby authorized to obtain all medical care and treatment for said minor which in the sole judgment and discretion of the above named supervisors shall be deemed necessary, including but not limited to, surgery, anesthesia, blood transfusion and hospitalization.
+The undersigned further agree to indemnify the said supervisors and save them harmless of and from any and all expense arising of said medical care and treatment rendered on behalf of said minor.

+Date:

+Parent/Guardian Signature

+Sponsor's Signature

+Principal's Signature